MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/overview.md

 # AI for Customer Service Virtual Agent overview

-Dynamics 365 AI for Customer Service Virtual Agent enables any customer service manager to create a powerful custom virtual agent using an easy, code-free graphical interface and templates, without the need for artificial intelligence experts or teams of developers.
+Dynamics 365 AI for Customer Service Virtual Agent enables any customer service manager to create a powerful custom virtual agent using the Virtual Agent Designer.
+The Virtual Agent Designer provides an easy, code-free graphical interface and templates for creating a virtual agent without the need for artificial intelligence experts or teams of developers.
 The virtual agent can chat with customers, ask the appropriate clarifying questions to identify issues, and guide each customer to a resolution.

 Key features include: